-In recent years the Australian Taxation Office (ATO) have decided to pay more attention on property investor, therefore it is important that we answer an important question that has been on the mind of many individuals – Are you able to claim buyer’s agent fees as a tax deduction?
+In recent years the Australian Taxation Office (ATO) have decided to pay more attention on the humble property investor, therefore it is important that we answer an important question that has been on the mind of many individuals – Are you able to claim buyer’s agent fees as a tax deduction?

 Wise Real Estate Advice Senior buyer’s advocate, Mark Ribarsky, addresses that “property buyers often become confused when it comes down to investment properties, and the involvement a buyer’s advocate has when choosing an appropriate property manager”.